james-swedeen/trash_collection_robot/README.md

 ## Hardware

-The robot is composed on a [TurtleBot 3 Waffle](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/) with a [ReactorX-200](https://docs.trossenrobotics.com/interbotix_xsarms_docs/specifications/rx200.html) 5-DOF manipulator.
+The robot is composed of a [TurtleBot 3 Waffle](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/) with a [ReactorX-200](https://docs.trossenrobotics.com/interbotix_xsarms_docs/specifications/rx200.html) 5-DOF manipulator.
 Additionally, a [Intel RealSense D435](https://www.intelrealsense.com/depth-camera-d435/) camera is used to receive depth images of the surroundings.
-Pieces of trash for collection are simulated with colored golf balls, and an Up has been included on board for computations passed what the default [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is capable of.
+Pieces of trash for collection are simulated with colored golf balls, and an UpBoard has been included on board for computations passed what the default [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is capable of.

 <img src="pics/side.jpg">
 <img src="pics/comp_pic.jpg">